Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 1

-Identify the formula for the lateral surface area of a right circular cone: \( S = \pi r \sqrt{r^2 + h^2} \).
+Identify the formula for the lateral surface area of a right circular cylinder, which is given by \( S = 2\pi rh \), where \( r \) is the radius and \( h \) is the height.

-Recognize that the problem asks for the change in the lateral surface area when the radius changes from \( r_0 \) to \( r_0 + dr \), while the height \( h \) remains constant.
+Recognize that the problem asks for the change in the lateral surface area when the height changes from \( h_0 \) to \( h_0 + dh \), while the radius \( r \) remains constant.

-To estimate the change in \( S \), use the concept of differentials.
-The differential \( dS \) is given by the derivative of \( S \) with respect to \( r \), multiplied by \( dr \).
+To estimate the change in the lateral surface area, use the concept of differentials.
+The differential \( dS \) represents the approximate change in \( S \) and is given by the derivative of \( S \) with respect to \( h \), multiplied by \( dh \).

 Verified video answer for a similar problem: